 TCS CEO Rajesh Gopinathan resigns!
-IT firm's share price rose 185% during his six-year tenure
+IT firm's share price nearly tripled during his six-year tenure

 Nearly four years ahead of the completion of his tenure, Tata Consultancy Services Ltd chief Rajesh Gopinathan resigned to "pursue his other interests" and will be replaced by company veteran K Krithivasan.
+Under his leadership, TCS shares have nearly tripled, revenue has almost doubled and profit has risen about 60%, as of last quarter.

 Gopinathan will continue with TCS till September 15, 2023 to provide transition and support to his successor, TCS said on Thursday.
 Gopinathan took the reins of TCS from Chandrasekaran who was elevated to the post of Tata Sons Chairman in February 2017.